Adaptive-treed bandits: Introduction

-Some authors have tried to improve upon this, constructing bandit algorithms which adapt to the shape of the reward function.
-Under further regularity assumptions, \citet{bubeck_lipschitz_2011} extended the algorithm of \citet{kleinberg_nearly_2005} to adapt to the Lipschitz constant.
-In a noiseless problem, for the simple regret, \citet{munos_optimistic_2011} described an algorithm based on HOO, which adapts to a wide range of reward functions \(\mu.\)
+Several authors have tried to improve upon this, constructing bandit algorithms which adapt to the shape of the reward function.
+Under further regularity assumptions, Bubeck, Stoltz and Yu \cite{bubeck_lipschitz_2011} extended the algorithm of Kleinberg \cite{kleinberg_nearly_2005} to adapt to the Lipschitz constant.
+In a noiseless problem, for the simple regret, Munos \cite{munos_optimistic_2011} described an algorithm based on HOO, which adapts to a wide range of reward functions $\mu$.

-In this paper, we will build upon an approach described by \citet{slivkins_multi-armed_2011} for tree-armed bandits. \citeauthor{slivkins_multi-armed_2011} described an algorithm, TaxonomyZoom, which is based on the zooming algorithm of \citet{kleinberg_multi-armed_2008}, and can adapt to a wide range of reward functions \(\mu,\) if the arm space \(X\) is given by a finite tree.
+In this paper, we will build upon an approach described by Slivkins \cite{slivkins_multi-armed_2011} for tree-armed bandits.
+Slivkins described an algorithm, TaxonomyZoom, which can adapt to a wide range of reward functions $\mu$, if the arm space $X$ is given by a finite tree.

-In the following, we will describe an algorithm based on TaxonomyZoom, which applies more generally in tree-armed bandits.
-We will prove our algorithm adapts to a wider range of reward functions, using a novel argument which corrects a flaw in the argument of \citet{slivkins_multi-armed_2011}.
+Our first contribution is to extend the TaxonomyZoom algorithm to apply in noisy global optimisation and continuum-armed bandits.
+We modify the algorithm to apply directly to infinite arm spaces such as $[0,1]^p$ (rather than using a fixed discretisation, which could harm convergence).
+We also give an explicit estimated maximum $\hat x_T$ (noting that while we could derive a naive choice as in \cite{bubeck_pure_2009}, ours will be more reliable in practice), and fix a gap in the proofs of Slivkins.

+Our second, more significant contribution is to give a construction of TaxonomyZoom which can adaptively vary the tree it optimises over.
+In previous work on bandits, optimisation has proceeded either over a fixed partition of the space $X$, or over partitions selected from a fixed tree.
+However, in order to get good convergence rates over functions such as \eqref{eq:mu-mixed}, we will need to use trees which adapt to the data.

+When $X = [0,1]^p$, our algorithm constructs a tree by adaptively partitioning subsets of $X$ along the axes; we will show that this procedure achieves optimal convergence rates for a wide variety of reward functions $\mu$.
+While the motivation for our algorithm comes from continuum-armed bandits, our results will apply more generally in the tree-armed setting, where the tree can be constructed adaptively from any suitable collection of sub-trees.

+Our third contribution is a lower bound on the convergence rate in tree-armed bandits, given in terms of the zooming dimension $\beta$.
+While this result forms part of our lower bound in the continuum-armed setting, such results have also been missing from previous literature on tree-armed bandits, and may thus be of wider interest.

+Our final contribution is in the interpretation of our results in noisy global optimisation and continuum-armed bandits.
+To apply our algorithm in these settings, we will need to assume the reward function $\mu$ is sufficiently well-behaved; essentially, that it is continuous with finitely many polynomial maxima.

+The precise condition we will require is that $\mu$ be what we call \emph{zooming continuous}.
+This new condition generalises assumptions previously made for example in Auer, Ortner and Szepesv\'ari \cite{auer_improved_2007} or Bubeck \textit{et al.} \cite{bubeck_x-armed_2011}, and gives a concise description of the reward functions $\mu$ over which we can achieve good cumulative regret.